stvndall/tictactoe/README.template.md

 Beacuse I still don't know ember and rails, I will not start off with testing, and rather looking for feedback in the API / output.
 Once I understand more about the frameworks I will retrospectively add more tests

+## What I would want to do with more time

+1. More unit test coverage - I like testing as I'm going - but this is POC land
+2. Better Error handling
+3. Better logging - Both what is being logged, and the logging sinks
+4. Update the data schema
+5. Convert to web sockets (Action Cabels in rails I think)

 ## Documentation

 ### Create a new game